yawaramin/podb/README.md

 ## Languages

-As I mentioned earlier, you need to create the language callbacks beforehand:
+As I mentioned earlier, you need to create the language callbacks from a statically known set of languages only:

 ```python
 fr = po_db.lang('fr')